 A Christian since 1979, Richard has been a Licensed Lay Minister (Reader) in the Church of England since 2003.
 He is also an Oblate (a ‘third order’, lay member) of the Anglican Benedictine Monastic Community at Alton Abbey in Hampshire.
-Married to Jane, who is a vicar, they live in Devon with Daisy, a cocker spaniel, and have two grown-up children.
-They serve in the Haldon Mission Community of six churches.
+Married to Jane, a vicar, they live in Devon with Daisy, a cocker spaniel, and have two adult children.
+They serve in the Haldon Mission Community of eight churches.
 Richard is also a Chaplain to the South West Ministry Training Course.

 Richard started work as an employment advisor in 1979 and specialised in supporting people with mental health conditions to remain in work.
 Working for Devon Partnership NHS Trust at Workways from 2002, he previously worked for what is now Dept for Work & Pensions including working in Jobcentres helping people who were long-term unemployed and those who have a disability.
-In his work for the NHS he led Mindful Employer, an international ground-breaking initiative helping employers to support staff experiencing mental ill health launched in 2004.
+In his work for the NHS he also developed and led Mindful Employer, an international ground-breaking initiative helping employers to support staff experiencing mental ill health.
 Richard moved on from this work in December 2018 to begin the next stage of life (some call this ‘retirement’).

-New posts are published every 2-3 weeks.
-If you’d like to be notified, simply enter your email address in the subscribe box to the right (it’s free & secure).
+New posts are published every couple of weeks.
+Click to subscribe (it’s free & secure).